ochukoerewive/Stop_N_Shop/README.md

 ## Full Stack Frameworks with Django Milestone Project.
 ![Front page view](media/readmeFiles/display1view.jpg)

+The RHODONITESTORE website is designed and programmed to multi-task.
+It gives opportunities for store owners to own an online store to which all their products can be displayed.
+It helps in providing a wide flow of customers.
-The RHODONITESTORE app is design and programmed to multi-task in which sellers are buyers can navigate easily, with the infomation right infront of them, easy clicks that takes you directly to the needed action required.
+In the site, sellers are buyers can navigate easily around the store with the infomation right infront of you.
+Easy clicks that takes you directly to the needed action or required page.

-Rhodonite-store is a multi-tasking app that when inproved upon, can match toe to toe with one of the leading e-commerce site we have presently.
-It involves sellers (vendors as well known in the project), to register and also upload their products to the market store whereby buyers can see and make their choices of what to buy.
+Rhodonite-store is a multi-tasking app that when inproved upon, can match toe to toe with one of the leading e-commerce site we have presently alround the world.
+It involves sellers which is also known as vendor, to register and also upload their products to the market store whereby buyers can see and make their choices of what to buy.
 The app is interative, friendly and easy to navigate through in and out of it.

-Both buyers and sellers, upon registration, have equal access to buy or to sell from their online store
+Both buyers and sellers, upon registration, have equal access to buy or to sell from their online store.

 This website/app is presented by Ochuko Erewive.
 A "Full stack frameworks with Django Milestone Project course in Code Institude".
 It a site strickly for educational purposes.
 It is built to have the basic and needed requirement for the purpose of the course.